laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/build-with-gimlet.md

 # Build With Gimlet

-You can build any source code with Gimlet.
+You can build any source code with Gimlet, depending on what kind of template you're using within Gimlet.
+These are the two options:

-There are four options:
+- **Web Application Template:** Deploy multiple containers.
+Several image configuration options are available:
     - Static tag images
     - Dynamic tag images
     - Automatic image building
     - Build from Dockerfile
-## Static tag images

-Selecting specific tags for images - usually with a semantic tag, such as `1.0.0`.
-## Dynamic tag images

-Dynamic tags are appropriate for images that are pushed to a registry as the final step of a continuous integration pipeline.
-A few examples of dynamic tags are `latest` and `stable`.
-## Automatic image building

-Automatic building is useful for deployments of source code not managed in git repositories.
-## Build from Dockerfile

-To build an image from a Dockerfile, it's necessary to have one located in the code's source.
+- **Static Website Template:** Static website hosted in an Nginx container.
+No image options are available.

+## Helm Charts

+Templates in Gimlet are made with Helm charts under the hood.

+Helm is a Kubernetes package manager that are used to simplify deployments.
+Helm charts consist of manifests and templates.
+Manifests define resources and the values that are applied in the templates of the Helm chart.

+When you deploy your application with Gimlet, it generates a Helm chart using OneChart, an open-source generic use chart made by us.
+You can find out more about OneChart in the [reference]() or its [GitHub page](https://github.com/gimlet-io/onechart).

+## Custom Templates

+You're also able to add custom charts as templates...